apache/druid/docs/release-info/upgrade-notes.md

 #### Append JsonPath function

-The `append` function for JsonPaths for ORC format now fails with an exception.
+The `append` function for JsonPath for ORC format now fails with an exception.
 Previously, it would run but not append anything.

 [#15772](https://github.com/apache/druid/pull/15772)